| System Identification Toolbox | ![]() |

 The residuals associated with the data and a given model, as in (3-38), are ideally white and independent of the input for the model to correctly describe the system.
 The function

-are computed and displayed for up to lag 25.
-Also displayed are 99% confidence intervals for these variables, assuming that e
+computes the residuals (prediction errors) e from the model when applied to Data, and performs whiteness and independence analyses.
+The auto correlation function of e and the cross-correlation function between e and u are computed and displayed for up to lag 25.
+Also displayed are 99% confidence intervals for these variables, assuming that e is indeed white and independent of u.

 The rule is that if the correlation functions go significantly outside these confidence intervals, do not accept the corresponding model as a good description of the system.
 Some qualifications of this statement are necessary:

-rather than the whiteness of e
+e and u rather than the whiteness of e.

-and u
+and

-together with the input u
+The residuals e together with the input u are returned by

-object.
+as an iddata object.
 As part of the validation process, you can graph the residuals using

 for a simple visual inspection of irregularities and outliers.
 (See also Outliers and Bad Data; Multi-Experiment Data.)